TYPO3GmbH/ext-hubspot/README.md

 ## Authentication

-Hubspot authentication is done via ENV var "HUBSPOT_SECRET" - add your hapi key there.
+Hubspot authentication is done via ENV var "APP_HUBSPOT_SECRET" - add your hapi key there.

 ## Configuration

 - Add the TypoScript template at "Include static"
 - Include the Page TSConfig
-- Set the ENV vars HUBSPOT_SECRET (see Authentication) and HUBSPOT_PORTALID (to your Hubspot hapi key and portal ID)
+- Set the ENV vars APP_HUBSPOT_SECRET (see Authentication) and APP_HUBSPOT_PORTALID (to your Hubspot hapi key and portal ID)

 ## Forms